vaparr/ha-overseerr/README.md

 Select only the boxes "Media Requested", "Media Approved"

+* You will also want to have 'Enable Notifications for Auto-Approved Requests' checked in the global notifications area

 * payload can be left as default

 Authorization Header will most likley need to be left blank.